 variation between competing brands and models.
 Windows can handle even terrible handwriting and you can write quite quickly these days.
 In the old days of tablets, you had to write slowly to give the recognizer engine time to turn your scrawl into text, but that's no longer the case.

-There's also an on-screen keyboard and Windows 7 detects whether you're currently using a pen or finger and puts up a different on-screen keyboard to suit each.
-The finger-friendly keyboard is much larger and you can resize it to suit your finger size.
+There's also an on-screen keyboard and Windows7 and Windows 8 detect whether you're currently using a pen or finger and puts up a different on-screen keyboard to suit each (this is called palm rejection).
+The finger-friendly keyboard is large and easy to use.

 Applications that are well-suited to handwriting include MS Office (particularly OneNote and Word), Windows Journal (included with Windows) and art applications like Corel Painter, ArtRage and Photoshop.

-Models with capacitive touch screens generally support multi-touch and two touch points, so you can pinch zoom and rotate documents using your fingers.
+Models with capacitive touch screens generally support multi-touch and 5 to 10 touch points, so you can pinch zoom and rotate documents using your fingers.